Stopping violence against women

-The YWCA will continue to raise awareness of the effects of violence in society and to educate youth about the behaviours and attitudes that are fundamental to healthy relationships.
-We will fight for reforms and supports that enable women to make a successful transition to economic independence.
+We raise awareness of the effects of violence against women and educate youth about healthy relationships.
+We also fight for reforms and supports that help women make the successful transition to economic independence and to live free from violence and abuse.

 Resources and Publications